box/developer.box.com/content/guides/events/shield-alert-events.md

 follow the standard event object schema, with the `event_type` value set to `SHIELD_JUSTIFICATION_APPROVAL`.

-Information about the specific justificatoin event is supplied within the `additional_details` object.
+Information about the specific justification event is supplied within the `additional_details` object.

 ### Justification approval